MartijnvAdrichem/Minor.Nijn/README.md

 ```

-If you are using something like ASP.NET you cannot make use of the Console.ReadKey() method so instead of that use
+If you are using something like ASP.NET you cannot make use of the Console.ReadKey() method, so instead of that use:

 ```